Mean Sea Level

 As a consequence, both uplift and current sea level can be important for calculating the current depth.
 Each printed chart gives information about the rate of land uplift as well as the year the mean sea level relates to.
 This can be found to the right in the upper margin of the chart.
 Using this information, it is possible to recalculate the chart depths to the current year's mean sea level and subsequently adjust for the current sea level to retrieve the current depth.

-Example: Chart 4151 indicates a depth of 5.6m for a shoal and the current water level is -10cm in relation to the current year's MSL.
+Example: Chart 4151 indicates a depth of 3.4m for a shoal and the current water level is -30 cm in relation to the current year's mean sea level.
 The chart indicates that its datum is the mean sea level in 1960 and that the rate of land uplift is 0.9 cm per year.
-This means that year 2014, the uplift correction will be (2014 - 1960) x 0.9 ≈ 49 cm.
+This means that year 2020, the land-uplift correction will be (2020 - 1960) x 0.9 ≈ 54 cm.
 Therefore, depth values in the charts need to be reduced by about 0.5m due to land uplift.
-If you also take the current sea level into account, the current depth (in meters) for the shoal becomes 5.6 m - 0.49m -0.10m ≈ 5.0m.
-See the diagram below.
+If you also take the current sea level into account (in the example -30 cm), the current depth (in meters) for the shoal becomes 3.4 - 0.54 -0.30 ≈ 2.5 m, see the diagram below.

-See adjacent links for information and data about the current water level and the current year's average water level.
+See adjacent links for information and data about the current sea level and the current year's mean sea level.